 About the Program

-Persistence Advocates interact with students, faculty, and staff to address both individual and systemic needs.
+The program’s mission is to advance student persistence through initiatives targeted at retention, timely progression, and graduation.
+Advocates interact with students, faculty, and staff to address both individual and systemic needs.
 On an individual level, advisors and other staff members refer students to the program to work on specific problems requiring additional help.
 Advocates also proactively identify and contact students, setting up early outreach and intervention plans.
 On a system-wide level, advocates actively review and evaluate programs, policies, and populations to make recommendations to administrators on persistence efforts.
 These reviews often involve working with diverse units on campus and gathering a wide array of information.